hdgarrood/purescript-numeric-hierarchy-guide/logic.rst

 This might not match up exactly with your intuition: specifically, you might expect :math:`P \Rightarrow Q` to be false if :math:`P` is false.
 If this bothers you, try not to worry about it too much.
-We will later see that this it is convenient to define logical implication in this way.
+We will later see that it is convenient to define logical implication in this way.

 **Exercise 1.5.** Persuade yourself, by using a truth table (or any other method that works for you), that :math:`P \Rightarrow Q` is always logically